Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 Transparency Log to remove evidence of its own misbehavior.
 The second two properties ensure that all users have a consistent view of when each portion of the tree was created.
-Disagreement on when portions of the tree were created is functionally a fork, and it introduces the same security issues.
+Disagreement on when portions of the tree were created is functionally a fork and it introduces the same security issues.
 This is because users rely on log entry timestamps to decide whether to continue monitoring certain labels, or which portions of the tree to skip when searching.